valkarias/Pa/README.md

 The executable is located in `PBuild_(platform) -> pbuild -> pbuild(.exe)`

-PBuild have only 2 commands as of now:
+PBuild have 3 commands as of now:
 ```bash
 pbuild download
 ```